 Take that value and add the number of calories you burned during a workout.

-If you don’t have a way of tracking calories during your workouts, like calorie burn from a treadmill or chest strap heart rate monitor, use this calculator for a rough estimate.
+If you don’t have a way of tracking calories during your workouts, like calorie burn from a treadmill, use this calculator for a rough estimate.

 Option 2: Using Apple Watch or FitBit (more accurate)

-With Apple Watch, open the Activity app on your phone and swipe right under the Move Ring goal.
+With Apple Watch, for example, open the Activity app on your phone and swipe right under the Move Ring goal.
 Then, you’ll see “Active Calories” and “Total Calories.”

 3. Final Number: Calorie Deficit/Surplus